AlecMcCutcheon/AWS-Connect-Addons/README.md

 1) Download and Unzip the Repo
 2) Place "AWS Custom Addons" Somewhere convenient, but do not move it after adding it to your browser.
-3) You can Delete "Hosted JS" as that's the code that the extension pulls from on Github
 4) open a chromium based browser and navigate to extensions
 5) flip the "Developer Mode" Switch
 6) click on "Load Unpacked"